vmware/go-vcloud-director/samples/openapi/README.md

 * OpenApiIsSupported
 * BuildOpenApiEndpoint

-**Note** The endpoint `1.0.0/auditTrail` requires VCD API to support version 33.0 or bigger.
+**Note** The endpoint `1.0.0/auditTrail` requires VCD API to support version 33.0 or higher.
 Version 33.0 was introduced with VCD 10.0.

-## Using mode 1 (Dump raw JSON message as strings)
+## Using mode 1 (Dump raw JSON message as string)
-This command will dump JSON for audiTrail endpoint as strings allowing to pipe it and process using external tools like jq
+This command will dump JSON for audiTrail endpoint as string allowing to pipe it and process using external tools like `jq`
 ```
 ./openapi --username my_user --password my_secret_password --org my-org --endpoint https://192.168.1.160/api --mode 1 | jq
 ```